Battle Arena Toshinden 2

-Battle Arena Toshinden 2 is a weapon based 3D fighting game developed by Tamsoft.
-It was released for the PlayStation and arcades in 1995, with the arcade version published by Capcom, followed by a port to PC.
-It is the sequel to Battle Arena Toshinden, and was a departure from the usual fighting game formula in that it was developed for home console first, with the arcade version being developed later.
-In some countries the arcade version was also released after the PlayStation version.
+Battle Arena Toshinden 2, or Toshinden 2 (闘神伝2) in Japan, is a 1995 fighting video game developed by Tamsoft and published by Takara.
+Unlike the original Battle Arena Toshinden which was only for home systems, this sequel was originally a coin-operated arcade game for the Sony ZN-1 hardware, released in November 1995 and distributed by Capcom before its port to PlayStation shortly afterwards.
+It was also ported to Windows.

-Battle Arena Toshinden URA (full title Ultimate Revenge Attack) is a Sega Saturn specific sequel to Toshinden Remix (aka Toshinden S).
+Toshinden 2 featured changes in mechanics for faster gameplay and introduced the Overdrive meter.
+New starting characters Chaos and Tracy were added, while the former boss Gaia is demoted, having lost his armor.
+Critical reception to the game was mainly positive, although critics noted that both the gameplay and graphics made too little advancement over the original game.
+An updated PlayStation version subtitled Plus was released in Japan featuring tweaks and graphical improvements.
+Battle Arena Toshinden URA (full title Ultimate Revenge Attack) is a Sega Saturn specific sequel to Toshinden S / Remix, with new characters, a new story, and other exclusive content and tweaks compared to Battle Arena Toshinden 2.

 Gameplay

-The core gameplay remains unchanged from the original Battle Arena Toshinden, but the game does include a simple combo system.
+The core gameplay remains unchanged from the original Battle Arena Toshinden, but the game does include a simple combo system and an 'Overdrive' gauge.
 The 3D movement was also altered to create slightly better balance in battle; differentiating from the first game, dodge rolling will no longer make the character temporarily immune to the opponent's attack (in the first game, it was possible for a character to dodge straight through even the most deadly attacks).
+The ability to attack opponents on the ground has also been added.
 As in the first game, a player falling out of the ring will result in a ring out, only this time, if both players fall out of the ring at the same time, the one who falls out last will be declared the winner.